-The Trust curriculum promotes British Values which include experiences to fulfil pupils' wider role in their community through support for local community events in the library, church, Food Bank and charity initiatives.
-Each school also participates in city events such as Christmas events, musical festivals, PE Festivals, Holocaust memorial and MKC Heroes activities and national events such as World Book Day, National Science Week, Anti-bully Week, Safer Internet Day and other charity events.
+The Trust curriculum promotes the five British Values (democracy, the rule of law, individual liberty, mutual respect and tolerance of those of different faiths and beliefs).
+This includes links during curriculum lessons, where appropriate, along with experiences to fulfil pupils' wider role in their community through support for local community events in the library, church, Food Bank and charity initiatives.
+Each school also participates in city events such as Christmas events, musical festivals, PE

+Festivals, Holocaust memorial and MKC Heroes activities and national events such as World Book Day, National Science Week, Anti-bully Week, Safer Internet Day and other charity events.